NOTE: THIS WEBSITE IS BEST VIEWED ON A TABLET OR COMPUTER MONITOR. SEE HERE FOR WHY.

 The About Us section describes our backgrounds and something about where and why we have been traveling.
 Links to more detailed information about us and more detailed descriptions of where we have been are found in this section.

 We have given many presentations over the years, mostly to our Central Oklahoma Cactus and Succulent Society.
-We are now putting these talks online; they can be freely used by other cactus and succulent societies (or other organizations) in the US and abroad.
-Talks of a scientific or more technical nature can be found here.
+They can be freely used by other cactus and succulent societies (or other organizations) in the US and abroad.
+Talks of a scientific or more technical nature, mostly related to meteorological or environmental topics, can be found here.

 The short section on outreach summarizes our willingness to give talks on various subjects.
 To date we have not actively advertised this.